astares-professional/astares-website-blog/content/posts/2024/11/2024-11-02-mitre-attack.md

 and it is worth a look.

 If you know these tricks, you can build better defenses.
+If you want to print out and mark the matrix parts there is a [PDF available for download](https://attack.mitre.org/docs/attack_matrix_poster_2020.pdf).